sgangopadhyay/Calculator/README.md

 # Calculator
-A Calculator Application using Javascript DOM Manipulation
+A Calculator Application using Javascript DOM Manipulation By Suman Gangopadhyay